7coil/dummyproducts/README.md

 ### Baremetal

+Please use NodeJS 16 (LTS) to run this project.
+You can install this by running `pacman -S nodejs-lts-gallium` on Arch Linux, or visit https://nodejs.org/ for more information.

+You will also need the Yarn package manager to run this project.
+You can install this with `sudo` or Windows Administrator permissions with the `npm i -g yarn` command.

+Within the project directory...

 1. Install dependencies with `yarn`
 2. Run `yarn dev` to start a development server at http://127.0.0.1:8080/
 3. Run tests with `yarn test`